"

 Figure 6.41.
 An Upright Bandsaw / Photo Credit: Kai Henning Andersen, CC BY-SA 4.0

 An upright bandsaw is used to make straight, mitered, or curved cuts.
-Usually, material is fed by hand through the saw, giving the operator more control of the cut.
+Usually the fabricator feeds the material through the saw by hand, giving them more control of the cut.
 Upright bandsaws are good for making small adjustments to parts that need trimming.

 A cold saw.
 This saw is white in color and sits on a black base.
 It has a large, circular blade attached to the front of a large electric motor.
 The motor and saw assembly are mounted via a hinge to the table, allowing the saw to swing up and down to make a cut.
 The blade is surrounded with a guard that is red.
 A handle sticks out the top of the motor, and the power switch and fuse box are mounted to the back of the motor.
 The table has a clamping mechanism with adjustable jaws, as well as adjustable stops and material supports built into it.